Treat yourself to a Sunday afternoon on the town with this pub crawl around seven of Leeds’ best bars.

 Outlaws Yacht Club, 38 New York Street, Leeds, West Yorkshire, LS2 7DY.

 Okay, since the last one was quite close, the next one is a bit of a walk, but North Bar is always worth the extra effort.
-Especially at the end of the week, for their Recovery Sundays, which will see you delve into the ultimate craft beer offering, or even better, forego it in favour of their celebrated Bloody Mary.
-They also have food from The Greedy Pig and Hot Damn!
-Burritos on alternating weekends, in case you get peckish.
+Especially at the end of the week, for their Recovery Sundays, which will see you delve into the ultimate craft beer offering, or even better, forego it in favour of one of their 7 celebrated Bloody Marys.
+They also do you a deal if you get one with a toastie or their Belgian waffles with all the trimmings.

 North Bar, 24 New Briggate, Leeds, West Yorkshire, LS1 6NU.